 What makes Catherine extraordinary is her vision for her country, how focused she was on her job, and how capable she was at it.

-The empress believed that “the end of monarchy is the glory of the citizens, of the state, and of the sovereign,” so she worked tirelessly reforming everything, from education to administration, in order to achieve that glory for all three.
+The empress believed that “the end of monarchy is the glory of the citizens, of the state, and of the sovereign.”
+So she worked tirelessly, aiming at achieving that glory for all three.